obonaventure/cnp3/book/transport/tcp.rst

 In practice, a TCP implementation considers the network to be congested once its needs to retransmit a segment.
 The TCP congestion control scheme distinguishes between two types of congestion :

  - `mild congestion`.
 TCP considers that the network is lightly congested if it receives three duplicate acknowledgements and performs a fast retransmit.
 If the fast retransmit is successful, this implies that only one segment has been lost.
 In this case, TCP performs multiplicative decrease and the congestion window is divided by `2`.
-The slow-start theshold is set to the new value of the congestion window.
+The slow-start threshold is set to the new value of the congestion window.
  - `severe congestion`.
 TCP considers that the network is severely congested when its retransmission timer expires.
 In this case, TCP retransmits the first segment, sets the slow-start threshold to 50% of the congestion window.
 The congestion window is reset to its initial value and TCP performs a slow-start.

 The figure below illustrates the evolution of the congestion window when there is severe congestion.
 At the beginning of the connection, the sender performs `slow-start` until the first segments are lost and the retransmission timer expires.
 At this time, the `ssthresh` is set to half of the current congestion window and the congestion window is reset at one segment.
 The lost segments are retransmitted as the sender again performs slow-start until the congestion window reaches the `sshtresh`.
-It then switches to congestion avoidance and the congestion window increases linearily until segments are lost and the retransmission timer expires ...
+It then switches to congestion avoidance and the congestion window increases linearly until segments are lost and the retransmission timer expires ...

 .. figure:: png/transport-fig-088-c.png